It is about time we started talking about breathing!

 How can we help – combining skills as a Physiotherapist and Asthma Educator

-- Capnography to measure carbon dioxide in the air you breathe out we can tell if you are over breathing at rest
+- Capnography to measure carbon dioxide in the air you breathe out .We can tell if you breathing an appropriate amount for your level of activity.

 - Explaining exactly what happens during a flare-up and what asthma is